GustavoSMelo/BeTheHero/Readme.md

     And the version mobile of this application is redirect to peoples that would like to help, and enter in contact with the ONG

-    This project will be do in week OmniStack, Driven by the lord jedi Diego Fernandes of Rocketseat
+    This project did in week OmniStack, Driven by the lord jedi Diego Fernandes of Rocketseat

 ## :rocket: Techs useds in this project: